scqubits/scqubits/docs/source/guide/guide-io.rst

     specdata.filewrite('output.h5')

-The preferred output file format for data can changed by modifying scqubits, see :ref:`guide-settings`.
+The output file format for data is chose automatically according to the extension of the provided file name.

 When using h5 files, data can also be read back from disk into a ``SpectrumData`` or ``DataStorage`` object::